ahmedkaludi/push-notification/readme.txt

 == Changelog ==

+= 1.27 (17 May 2023) =
+* Added: We need to create a dashboard report in WordPress, the same as we get in the push notification. #52
+* Added: Needs to create an option where users are able to upload an image from the media library. #53
+* Bug Fixed: Clicks are not getting counted in the push notification dashboard. #51
+* Enhancement: Checkbox should be clickable on label click #54

 = 1.26 (10 March 2023) =
 * Bug Fixed: Redirect to a 404 page by clicking the "Subscribe for notification" button on the AMP page. #42